 It has come to our attention that rumors are circulating that Huawei is working on a new iteration of its immensely successful Mate smartphone line, notably the Mate 50.
 At the entrance to the IFA show, which is being hosted for yet another year, its debut may be just around the corner.

 We have included below the most recent reports and speculations that have surfaced on the internet about the arrival of the Huawei Mate 50 series of smartphones.
 This information includes the dates of its likely launch, the specs, and the possible selling pricing that it may have.

 When will the Huawei Mate 50 become available?

-Between 2021 and 2022, Huawei’s launch plan was messed up by a number of delays caused by things that were out of their control.
+Between 2021 and 2022, Huawei’s launch plan was messed up by several delays caused by things that were out of their control.
 The much-anticipated P50 Pro was supposed to be announced in the spring of the year before.
-However, due to a number of delays, the product could not be bought in China until August 2021.
+However, due to several delays, the product could not be bought in China until August 2021.